Amateur Concerns, Professional Needs.

 I bought the 12-60 Leica with a G9 and felt better, I had a backup and a good one.

-When I started at the paper, deciding to use my own gear, I decided to first kill-off my oldest and sickest equipment hoping the paper might fix what was needed or I would just replace it as I went.
+When I started at the paper, deciding to use my own gear, I decided to first kill-off my oldest and sickest equipment hoping the paper might fix what was needed (I was saving them kit) or I would just replace it as I went.

 Nothing broke or wore out, but I did start to treat things differently.

-The older G9 (dropped twice) and EM1.2, the light weight 40-150 f4 and the 12-40 were pressed into service in my every day bag, EM1x’s and faster glass were reserved for sport, or personal stuff.
+The older G9 (dropped twice) and EM1.2, the light weight 40-150 f4 and the 12-40 were pressed into service in my every day bag, EM1x’s and faster glass were reserved for sport, other cameras or the Pen F for personal stuff.

-Funny thing, the more I used the 12-40, the more the zoom tightness eased and the less I cared about any of it’s ailments.
+Funny thing, the more I used the 12-40, the more the zoom tightness eased and the less I cared about any of it’s ailments that concerned me so much before.
 The 40-150 f4, a lock-back style lens also became relatively loose over a year, but the key was, I was comparing heavy use and a lot of image wins with some light mechanical wear and tear.

 I am always humbled by the work the mechanically ill 12-40 produces.
 It is my go to for events, studio shoots, sports and video.
 Sometimes I notice the grinding sensation or it gets a little sticky, I even hear it occasionally, but I just get on with it.